sabamdarif/termux-desktop/proot-caontainer.md

 ### Another Shortcut Way To Install And Add Them At Once :

-- <b>Type `Distro-Name update or upgrade` To Update or Upgrade The Distro</b>

-    >Like: type debian update to debian directly from termux terminal

 - <b>Type `Distro-Name install package name` To Install And Add Them Automaticly In Termux Menu</b>
    > LIke: debian install libreoffice

-   > If This Automatic Method Didn't Work Then Please Add Them Manually using "Add To Menu"
+   > If In Any Case This Automatic Method Don't Work Then So Add Them Manually using "Add To Menu"
    <center><img src="images/apps/container-install-libreoffice.png"></center>

 ### How To Login Into Your Installed Distro: